Doctor's Guide

 The information on this page is intended for general orientation only and does <strong>not replace medical advice, diagnosis or treatment</strong>.
 All content has been compiled by a licensed physician (Henrik Venus, German medical license). <strong>In case of life-threatening emergency, call 112 immediately.</strong>

 Life-threatening emergency?
-EU emergency number: Call 112 This service is not an emergency service
+EU emergency number: Call 112 This service does not replace the emergency physician (112)